CWE-158: Improper Neutralization of Null Byte or NUL Character

 Abstraction: Variant Structure: Simple

-The software receives input from an upstream component, but it does not neutralize or incorrectly neutralizes NUL characters or null bytes when they are sent to a downstream component.
+The product receives input from an upstream component, but it does not neutralize or incorrectly neutralizes NUL characters or null bytes when they are sent to a downstream component.

 Relevant to the view "Research Concepts" (CWE-1000)